thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 > Easily.
 Naturaly.
 Traditionaλy.

 Since you can directly access any part of your codebase via the global namespace, it is silly easy to mock anything or unit test everything!
 Even private methods.
-A feat that can proove nearly impossible with AMD or even commonJS modules.
+A feat that [can proove][amd-test-comment] [nearly impossible][amd-test-issue] [with AMD][amt-test-project] or even commonJS modules.

 ## There Is Nothing Left in Production But Your Code